pusher-community/real-time-laravel/chat/chat.md

 ### ChatController

-<i class="fa fa-rocket fa-2"></i> Take the contents of [ChatController.php](#) and add it to `app/Http/Controllers/ChatController.php`.
+<i class="fa fa-rocket fa-2"></i> Take the contents of the [ChatController.php template](#) and add it to `app/Http/Controllers/ChatController.php`.

 This controller makes sure the user is logged in via GitHub when the `/chat` (the `getIndex()` function) is accessed.

 The `postMessage(Request $request)` function is used to handle an AJAX request from the view and trigger a `new-message` event on a channel named `chat`.
-The event payload consists of the text supplied by the user, their user name, their avatar URL, and the timestamp (milliseconds since the epoch) when the message was received.
+The event payload consists of the text supplied by the user, their username, their avatar URL, and the timestamp (milliseconds since the epoch) when the message was received.

 <i class="fa fa-rocket fa-2"></i> Add the new controller to `app/Http/routes.php`: